Misawa AB Town Hall: PCS and Housing

-U.S. Air Force Col. Paul Davidson, 35th Fighter Wing commander, discusses Permanent Change of Station (PCS) and housing during a town hall at Misawa Air Base, Japan, April 16, 2025.
-Clear communication and support during the PCS and housing process are critical to ensuring seamless transitions, preserving operational readiness, and maintaining mission effectiveness through robust support for Airmen and their families.
+U.S. Air Force Master Sgt.
+Anthony Sutton, 35th Force Support Squadron personnel flight chief, answers a question about the Permanent Change of Station (PCS) orders process during a PCS and housing town hall at Misawa Air Base, Japan, April 16, 2025.
+Clarification of the PCS orders process underscores the 35th Fighter Wing’s dedication to ensuring personnel transition seamlessly, preserving mission continuity and maximizing operational effectiveness.
 (U.S. Air Force photo by Airman Hannah Bench)

 |Date Taken: